mozilla/bedrock/docs/contribute.rst

 Submitting your work
 --------------------
-In general, you should submit your work with a pull request to master.
+In general, you should submit your work with a pull request to main.
 If you are working with other people or you want to put your work on a demo server, then you should be working on a common topic branch.

 Once your code has been positively reviewed, it will be deployed shortly after.
 So if you want feedback on your code but it's not ready to be deployed, you should note it in the pull request, or use a `Draft PR`_.
 Also make use of an appropriate label, such as ``Do Not Merge``.

 Squashing your commits